reactuate/reactuate/README.md

 <!--+ [sample/index.html](#:index.html "save:") -->

-When you are ready to override it, simply copy the above file to the root of your project:
+When you are ready to override it, simply copy the above file to the root of your project.

 <!--+ [index file]() -->
 ```js